 Upon completion of Module 2 you will be able to:

-Module 1 of the RN Prescribing course is self-paced and consists of five units which include learning activities, readings and reflective exercises.
+Module 1 of the RN/RHCP Prescribing course is self-paced and consists of five units which include learning activities, readings and reflective exercises.
 These are offered at various intervals to enhance your self-study process.
 Each unit contains several short quizzes designed to reinforce critical knowledge.
 You may take the quizzes as many times as you wish.

 Pharmacotherapeutics for Advanced Practice Nurse Prescribers, by Woo & Robinson (2016)